bank-green/bankgreen-django/README.md

 This project uses python 3.10.
 You will need to install "[pip](https://pip.pypa.io/en/stable/installation/)" (the python package management system) and "[virtualenv](https://virtualenv.pypa.io/en/latest/installation.html)" (a python virtual environment manager) to your system.
 You can install virtualenv like: `sudo -H pip3 install virtualenv`

-There is a sample `db.sqlite3` file included in `sample_db/sample_db.sqlite3`.
-If you wish to use it, you will need to copy it into the project and create a superuser:
-`cp sample_db/sample_db.sqlite3 db.sqlite3`
-`python manage.py createsuperuser`

-If you did not use the sample database, you must run migrations and then download a list of countries and regions:
+To setup the database, you must run migrations, add sample data by installing the initial fixture and download a list of countries and regions:
 `python manage.py migrate`
+`python manage.py loaddata fixtures/initial/initial.json`
 `python manage.py cities_light`

+Then create a superuser:
+`python manage.py createsuperuser`

 ## Installing Packages